 From an emotional standpoint, integration means that trauma-related triggers no longer control a person’s behavior or thoughts.
 Survivors become more emotionally resilient and are able to navigate stress without reverting to trauma responses like fight, flight, freeze, or fawn.
 Many describe this phase as a rebirth, rediscovering joy, meaning, and self-worth.

 Reconnection also means rewriting the narrative.
 Survivors begin to see their lives through a new lens, one that honors the pain they have endured while also celebrating the strength and resilience that helped them survive.
-Healing from trauma is not about erasing the past but about building a new future.
-This stage is a powerful testament to the human capacity for growth and renewal.
+If you’re at this point and exploring what life can look like on the other side of trauma, our guide to engaging life after trauma offers hope, perspective, and encouragement for your next steps.

 Understanding Post-Traumatic Growth